 In December 1994, we adopted the 1994 Long Term Incentive and Stock Award Plan, which we refer to in this notice of annual meeting as the 1994 Plan.
 The 1994 Plan, as amended, provides for the granting of incentive stock options and other stock-based awards to employees and directors to purchase up to an aggregate of 6,400,000 shares of our common stock.
-The 1994 Plan is administered by the compensation committee of the board of directors, or a subcommittee thereof.
+The 1994 Plan is administered by the Compensation Committee of the Board of Directors, or a subcommittee thereof.
 All of the awards granted to date under the 1994 Plan have been incentive or non-qualified stock options providing for exercise prices not less than the fair market price at the date of grant, and expire 10 years after date of grant.
-At the discretion of the compensation committee, options are exercisable upon grant or over an extended vesting period.
-During fiscal 2002, options to purchase 1,688,900 shares were granted at prices ranging from \$15.42 to \$22.72 per share, options to purchase 48,133 shares were exercised and options to purchase 64,387 shares were canceled.
-At June 30, 2002, options to purchase 638,025 shares were available for grant under the 1994 Plan.
+At the discretion of the Compensation Committee, options are exercisable upon grant or over an extended vesting period.
+During fiscal 2004, 150,000 shares were awarded (subject to certain restrictions), options to purchase 195,550 shares were granted at prices ranging from \$18.25 to \$20.90 per share, options to purchase 611,872 shares were exercised and options to purchase 179,500 shares were canceled.
+At June 30, 2004, options to purchase 4,381,821 shares were outstanding and 150,982 shares were available for grant under the 1994 Plan.